-Merritt Paulson | Chief Executive Officer and Owner
+Merritt Paulson | Owner

 Before assuming ownership of the Timbers in 2007, Paulson was an executive at NBA Entertainment in New York, where he helped launch and develop NBA-TV and had responsibility for both marketing and business development efforts of NBA-TV and NBA LEAGUE PASS.
 He first moved to New York to join HBO on Demand and was part of the team that launched the first premium subscription video on-demand service.

 In addition to serving on the board of the Bobolink Foundation, Paulson recently finished his full term on the board of the Nature Conservancy in Oregon.
 Beyond board work, Merritt and his wife Heather regularly contribute to a number of non-profits in the region with a primary focus on conservation and education.
 He also currently serves on the board of the Orianne Society, a nonprofit dedicated to the conservation of reptiles and amphibians and the ecosystems they inhabit.